drorsoft/ai-agents-practices/work-proccess/01-idea-honing.md

 # 01 idea honing honing  (starting a new project)

  if you are starting a new project  you can use conversational LLMs like ChatGPT 4o/o3 to hone your idea.
 The AI will ask one question at a time to develop a thorough spec.
-Save the output as `spec.md` in the repository.
+Save the output as `spec.md` in the `docs` folder in this repository.

 use this prompt to get started: